Axway/streams-open-docs/content/en/docs/install/test-with-docker-compose.md

 4. Click **Save**
 5. Ensure to securely store the generated client secret because it will be required in further steps.

-### Log in to your Axway Repository
+### Log in to your Axway repository

-After creating your service account, run the following command to log in to axway repository:
+After creating your service account, run the following command to log in to your Axway repository:

 ```bash
 export AXWAY_CLIENT_ID="<Client ID>"